 The City's housing rehabilitation programs provide zero-interest loans and/or grants to homeowners to aid in making repairs to their homes.
-The Rehabilitation Office staff assists homeowners with home inspections, specifying work plans and repairs and obtaining bids from contractors.
+Neighborhood Services staff assists homeowners with home inspections, specifying work plans and repairs and obtaining bids from contractors.

 Types of Rehabilitation eligible for assistance:

-Allows for the rehabilitation of a structure in order to meet housing quality standards of the Iowa City Housing Code.
-Eligible costs can include all those associated with major interior and exterior systems including furnaces, water, heater, fixed electrical equipment, sanitary fixtures, flooring, roofs, siding, windows, etc. Maximum available funds is $24,999 per project.
+For the rehabilitation of a structure in order to meet housing standards of the Iowa City Housing Code.
+Eligible costs can include furnaces, water, heater, fixed electrical equipment, sanitary fixtures, flooring, roofs, siding, windows, etc. Maximum available funds is $24,999.

 Emergency repair assistance

 Provides assistance for the correction of major violations of housing code standards which make the structure uninhabitable or unsafe.
-Maximum available funds per project is $10,000.
+Maximum available funds is $10,000.

-Covers the cost of any exterior repair to the main structure including roof and gutter repair, siding, paint, foundation repair, windows, etc. Maximum available funds is $15,000 per project.
+Covers the cost of any exterior repair to the main structure including roof and gutter repair, siding, paint, foundation repair, windows, etc. Maximum available funds is $15,000.

-Includes improvements to make a property accessible for homeowners who are disabled thus enabling them to live, independently, in the home.
+Includes improvements to make a property accessible for homeowners who are disabled.
 Eligible costs may include ramps, doorway widening, grab bars, handicapped toilets, etc. Maximum available funds is $16,000 per project.

 Manufactured home repair

 Applies only to repairs of items affecting home safety, such as doors, furnaces, water heaters, plumbing, electrical and steps.
 Maximum available funds is $5,000 per project.